huttarl/WikiLinker/README.md

 # WikiLinker
 A Chrome extension to automatically add links to words in wiki entries.
 (Initially, this is being developed for Wiktionary, but it should be easy to adapt for similar wikis.)

-The idea of this extension is to provide automated help to the task of "linkifying" words in Wiktionary entries.
+The idea of this extension is to provide automated help to the task of "linkifying" words in wiki entries.

-When you are editing a wiktionary entry, this extension provides an "Autolink" button that will surround individual words with [[link markup]].
+When you are editing a wiki entry, this extension provides an "Autolink" button that will surround individual words with [[link markup]].
 Settings can be used to customize which words will be autolinked:

 - A "minimum length" setting excludes shorter words from being autolinked.
 - A list of "trivial words" allows the user to exclude those words.